 Use Online Content Tools

-With content marketing, it`s not just a matter of writing it but also of making it look presentable and readable for the consumers.
+With content marketing for small business, it`s not just a matter of writing it but also of making it look presentable and readable for the consumers.
 However, this is a lot of work.
 Proofreading, editing, formatting and so on can all take up a lot of time for necessary but small changes.

 But just like you use tools and plugins for many other things, you can also use some tools for managing your content accuracy and readability.

 - Stateofwriting / Viawriting are content editing and proofreading guides which can help you reduce the time you spend on these tasks by as much as 25% which could mean a lot in the busy internet world.

 - PaperFellows is an online content editing tool that helps with all of the style and syntax mistakes so you don`t have to spend hours reading and rereading your content in order to notice what doesn`t work.
 It checks everything and delivers prompt results.

 - Academ Advisor / UKWritings are content formatting tools.
 Since formatting on WordPress can be a bit tricky.
 Especially with the new Gutenberg editor and the blocks that the users are normally not used to.
 You can just paste a formatted content that Yoast will accept as perfect for SEO.